The HTA has a responsibility to make its information available in accordance with the FOI Act.

 Members of the public have a statutory right to obtain, either through this website or in another form, all information which is covered in the HTA’s publications scheme.
 Regardless of when it was created, by whom, or the form in which it is now covered.
 This is subject to exemptions outlined in the FOI Act.

 FOI requests can be made directly to the HTA by contacting us or by writing to the address below.
 If possible a response will be issued within the FOI response time of 20 working days of initial receipt of the request.

 Human Tissue Authority

 Complaints about FOI and Subject Access requests

 If you are not happy with the information communicated to you by the HTA, you have the right to complain.
 Complaints should be directed in the first instance in writing to the HTA, at the above post or email address.
-The HTA will respond to all complaints within 30 working days.
-For more information see our complaints policy.
+The HTA will respond to all complaints within 20 working days.

 If the HTA cannot resolve your complaint you can take it to the Information Commissioner.
 Note: the Information Commissioner's Office (ICO) will normally expect you to show that you have made reasonable endeavours to resolve your complaint through the HTA's complaints procedure before taking it to them for adjudication.